rtm516/GeyserMC-wiki/Using-Geyser-with-Consoles.md

 All consoles can join third-party servers - including Geyser servers - with workarounds.
 Xbox One and Nintendo Switch systems can join third-party servers using a third-party program called BedrockConnect.
-For technical information about the program, including how to run your own setup, see [their GitHub repository](https://github.com/Pugmatt/BedrockConnect).
-On PS4, other methods are available for use. *This program is not affiliated with GeyserMC*.
+For technical information about the program, including how to run your own setup, see [their GitHub repository](https://github.com/Pugmatt/BedrockConnect) (*This program is not affiliated with GeyserMC*).
+On PS4, other methods are available for use.

 # Xbox One